Alvalens/react-realtime-chat/README.md

 ## Usage

-You can access these menu on home page on the navbar, feauture section and footer.
-You can also access those feauture by direclt type the url `/todo` `/note` and `/expense-tracker`.
+You can access these pages after you login with google or github in the home page

 ### Chat Home